PytorMuhammad/multilingual-ai-voice-tutor-to-learn-English/README.md

 Access it at http://localhost:8501.

-Usage
+🎓 Usage 🎓
-Voice Input
+🎤 Voice Input

 Select "Voice" input in the sidebar.
-Click "🔴 START RECORDING", speak in Urdu or English, then "⏹️ STOP RECORDING".
+Click "🔴 START RECORDING", speak clearly in Urdu or English, then "⏹️ STOP RECORDING".
 Download the recording and upload it for processing.
-Receive a transcribed response and audio output.
+Receive a transcribed response and audio output. 🎧

-Text Input
+📝 Text Input

 Select "Text" input in the sidebar.
-Enter text with [ur] for Urdu and [en] for English, or use demo scenarios.
+Enter text with [ur] for Urdu and [en] for English, or use the demo scenarios.
-Click "🚀 Process Text" for a response and audio.
+Click "🚀 Process Text" to generate a response and audio. 📄

-TTS Selection
+🔊 TTS Selection

-Choose a TTS provider (ElevenLabs, OpenAI, Azure) in the sidebar and adjust settings.
+Choose your preferred TTS provider (ElevenLabs, OpenAI, Azure) in the sidebar and adjust settings for an accent-free experience. 🎵

-Known Issues
+⚠️ Known Issues ⚠️

-API Dependency: Requires valid API keys for full functionality.
+🔑 API Dependency: Requires valid API keys for full functionality.
-Audio Variability: Quality depends on input and TTS provider.
+🎧 Audio Variability: Quality may vary based on input and TTS provider.
-Processing Latency: May vary based on input complexity and provider.
+⏳ Processing Latency: May vary depending on input complexity and provider.

-Contributing
+🤝 Contributing 🤝
-Contributions are welcome!
-To contribute:
+We welcome contributions!
+To get involved:

-Report issues or suggest features via GitHub Issues.
+🐛 Report issues or suggest features via GitHub Issues.
-Submit pull requests with improvements.
+💡 Submit pull requests with improvements.

+📅 Today's date and time: 12:48 PM PKT on Thursday, June 05, 2025